k-a-mendoza/MT-Tipper-Only-Examples/README.md

 # el-minaderos-MT-Processing-examples
-This repo contains a series of jupyter notebooks designed to illustrate how one might go from a nonstandard tipper only data format through to a robust inversion.
-The data are from 29 stations arranged across the Denali Fault in Canada.
+This repo contains a series of jupyter notebooks designed to run you through basic magnetotelluric data processing and interpretation.
+At the moment the repo only has one example which uses Tipper data from 29 stations positioned along the denail fault.
+While Id like to show a simPEG, ModEM and HexMT example eventually, for now I limit myself to prepping the data for Occam2D.